European Commission, Belgium

 PhD Economics, Universitat Pompeu Fabra, 2015

 Unemployment rose only modestly during the Great Recession and fell strongly since, with productivity and wages lagging behindExperiences during the Great Recession support the view that the UK labor market is relatively flexible.
 Unemployment rose less and recovered faster than in most other European economies.
 However, this success has been accompanied by a stagnation of productivity and wages; an open question is whether this represents a cyclical phenomenon or a structural problem.
-In addition the planned exit of the UK from the EU (Brexit), which is quite possibly the greatest current threat to the stability of the UK labor market, is not yet visible in labor market statistics.MoreLess
+In addition, the effects of the planned exit of the UK from the EU (Brexit), which is quite possibly the greatest current threat to the stability of the UK labor market, are not yet visible in labor market statistics.MoreLess